DanielLiu1123/grpc-starter/README.md

 ## Contributing

-The [issue tracker](https://github.com/DanielLiu1123/grpc-starter/issues) is the preferred channel for bug reports, feature requests and submitting pull requests.
+Use the [issue tracker](https://github.com/DanielLiu1123/grpc-starter/issues) for bug reports, feature requests, and submitting pull requests.

 If you would like to contribute to the project, please refer to [Contributing](./CONTRIBUTING.md).